 The legislative requirements specifically highlight the adjoining owner’s property rights and the need to comply with common law and other legislative requirements.

 Please note: The information contained above is not legal advice.
 It is to assist you in planning decisions.
-The Council recommends you seek professional advice and refer to relevant legislation.
+CN recommends you seek professional advice and refer to relevant legislation.